kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

 ## Console

-### Addons configuration on the Namespace level
+### Addons configurations on the Namespace level

 In previous Kyma versions, it was only possible to configure cluster-wide addons.
 It meant that if the cluster administrator enabled a new addon, it automatically became available for everyone with access to this Kyma runtime.
-Starting with the 1.5 version, you can apply addons configuration in the scope of a single Namespace.
+Starting with the 1.5 version, you can apply addons configurations in the scope of a single Namespace.
 This gives cluster administrators more control over integration options and resource consumption.

 ![Addons configuration](./addons-configuration.png)